Zalk0/DeezerRPC/README.md

 ## Acknowledgments

-Thanks to Braasileiro for doing this app.
+Thanks to Brasileiro for doing this app.